Archive for the ‘Information Security’ Category

 On Friday April 22, 2011 the Sony PlayStation Network stated that as of April 19 th they had become aware that PlayStation and Qriocity user accounts had been hacked.
 Prior to this notification they have made several announcements, none of which providing the exact details for the disruption in network services.

-During the time leading up to the official hackerpublic disclosure Sony had disabled their system which left many PlayStation Network users in the dark about the true circumstances surrounding the event.
+During the time leading up to the official public disclosure Sony had disabled their system which left many PlayStation Network users in the dark about the true circumstances surrounding the event.
 It wasn’t until April 26, 2011 that Sony offered the full explanation that user account information and potentially their financial information had been unlawfully acquired during an intrusion.
 The unauthorized intrusion of the network accounts left over 70 million users as well as their personal and financial information at risk.
 For a full timeline visit PlayStation Network Hack Timeline.

 Because Sony had waited a full 6 days after the time of discovery to present a fully detailed announcement most people are wondering why the delay with informing the public.
 Typically when a breach does occur it is not uncommon for some amount of time to pass before the public is fully informed, this is usually to confirm the facts, consider solutions and prevent public panic.
 However during this time users could have been taking their own preventative measures by informing their credit card companies, monitoring credit reports, and avoiding phishing scams.
 For a great article concerning the legality of informing the public in the event of a security breach visit PlayStation Network hacked, data stolen: how badly is Sony hurt?